 You have met someone and have been dating for a couple of months.
 Both of you would like to advance the relationship to the next level, so you are talking about moving in together.

-But why is compatibility important in a relationship?
-Because compatibility issues in relationships can gradually deteriorate the love you have for each other cause the both of you a lot of emotional pain.
+It is certainly important because compatibility issues in relationships can gradually deteriorate the love you have for each other and cause both of you a lot of emotional pain.